vjsangwan/react-hooks-tdd-testing-user-events-lab/README.md

 **Bonus:** Include a list of the user's interests in the message as well.

 You will be doing your coding in `src/App.js` and `src/__tests__/App.test.js`.
-If you use the starter code, note that the `App.test.js` file includes the tests for the existing code for your reference.
+Note that the `App.test.js` file includes the tests for the existing code for your reference.
 You will be responsible for creating the additional tests for the form and its behavior.
+We've provided descriptions of what kind of functionality to test, but you'll need write the actual tests.

 ## The Process